How Often Should I Buy New Clothes? Experts Explain

 On its official website, Cider boasts of ethical certifications, such as BSCI, SMETA, and SEDEX, obtained by its factories in China.
 The brand claims that its suppliers follow humane manufacturing standards.
 For instance, it states that one of the suppliers, Guangzhou Weixin Garment, uses “an anonymous feedback system” to receive honest feedback from workers and encourage transparency.

-This, however, is a blatant lie.
-In fact, Cider refuses to disclose information on working conditions and wages of its manufacturers, which undermines its transparency.
+This, however, is difficult to verify, as Cider refuses to disclose information on working conditions and wages of its manufacturers, which undermines its transparency.

 Besides, when delving deep into the certifications, we learn that SMETA is neither an auditor nor is governed by lawyers.
 Its only role is “interpreting legal norms around modern slavery”, as well as boosting the application of supply chain laws.